 From painters and athletes to musketeers and actors, goatees have an important place in the history of men’s beard styles.
 While their popularity has suffered in recent years as fuller beards become the norm, many men still rock goatees in various styles and varieties.
 If you are considering a change of look, goatees can be a solid option as they can take you from feeling like a background character in any social event to being the protagonist you truly are.

 Maybe the chin puff should be the standard goatee as it is the style that closest resembles an actual goat beard.
-Like the classic goatee, the puff doesn’t include a mustache, but all the hair is grown from the chin or lower lip area and kept at least 2 inches in length.
-Chin beard puffs can be wide or narrow like a landing strip, and they can commonly be seen on guitarists from metal bands of the ’90s.
+Like the classic goatee, the puff of chin hair doesn’t include a mustache, but all the hair is grown from the chin or lower lip area and kept at least 2 inches in length.
+Chin beard puffs can be wide or narrow, with triangular face shapes like a landing strip, and they can commonly be seen on guitarists from metal bands of the ’90s.

 Circle or Boxed Goatee

 The circle beard, also known as the boxed goatee, is perhaps the most common goatee style.
 The style connects the hair on your chin to your mustache to form a defined, “boxed” frame around your mouth.

 The circle beard or boxed goatee is perhaps one of the most universally adopted goatee styles due to its versatility and universally flattering design.
 This style entails the formation of a square face shape with a well-defined, box-like frame around the mouth by connecting the mustache to the chin beard.
 While this style is most often kept short and neat, it can also be grown out for a more dramatic effect.

 Several notable celebrities have popularized the boxed goatee, including rapper and producer Kanye West, Hollywood actor Brad Pitt, and television personality Guy Fieri, each adopting their unique take on the style.
 This classic goatee style is an excellent option for anyone looking to add a refined, stylish touch to their facial aesthetic.